Akr4ta/akrata-icon-theme/README.md

 Extract the archive and move either the akrata-icons or akrata-icons-anarchy folder to icons directory ~/.local/share/icons/ (Create this directory if it doesn't exist).

-Ensure papirus-icon-theme is installed for correct device icons.
+Ensure papirus-icon-theme and adwaita-icon-theme is installed for correct panel and file manager icons.

 # Usage
 Change via distribution specific tweak-tool.